 - holding or pulling a child by the head, hair or neck; - twisting limbs; - kicking, hitting or slapping. - 10.2 If reasonable force is used, the member of staff should remain calm throughout and explain clearly to the pupil what is happening and why.
-Any incident requiring a member of staff or volunteer to use reasonable force to restrain a child should be reported to the Deputy Head Pastoral at Durham School or the Deputy Head at Chorister School as soon as is reasonably practicable.
+Any incident requiring a member of staff or volunteer to use reasonable force to restrain a child should be reported to the Deputy Head (Pastoral) at Durham School or Chorister School (as appropriate) as soon as is reasonably practicable.